xvrrr/Hybrid-expert-system-for-tourism/README.md

-# Hybrid-expert-system, utilize your LLM API
+# Hybrid-expert-system-for-tourism, utilize your LLM API

 	How to run the project -
 	1. Unzip the file.